Blueprint for an Effective, Efficient & Agile Third-Party Management Program

 - Individuals with third party management, ownership, or oversight responsibilities

-- What Effective Third Party Management Achieves: third party management’s role in governance, risk management, and compliance
+- Third-party GRC management’s role in governance, risk management, and compliance

 - Ongoing context monitoring

-- Types of third party management information and how it integrates into third party processes
+- Types of third party GRC management information and how it integrates into third party processes

 - Components and requirements for a third party information architecture

-- Kinds of third party management technologies and what best serves the organization
+- Kinds of third-party GRC management technologies and what best serves the organization

-- Capabilities and requirements of third party management platforms
+- Capabilities and requirements of third party GRC management platforms

-- Defining a business case and value of third party management platforms
+- Defining a business case and value of third-party GRC management platforms